nickhughes34/Capstone-Student-Commute-2023/README.md

 - Excel (Visualization)

 ### Data Sources:
-The data we used consisted of student enrolment data provided to us by the school and consisted of some of the following attributes:
+The data we used consisted of two semesters of student enrolment data provided to us by the school and consisted of some of the following attributes:
 - Term Code
 - Student ID
 - City & Postal Code